Applied Science Education—MS

 |3000–4000 level (maximum)||12 credits|

-Programs may have stricter requirements and may require more than the minimum numbers of credits listed here.
+Programs may have stricter requirements and may require more than the minimum number of credits listed here